-Pennsylvania Hospital, the nation's first hospital, was founded in 1751, 25 years before the American Revolution.
+Pennsylvania Hospital was founded 25 years before the American Revolution.
 A philosophy of caring inspired the founders, a group of public-spirited citizens led by Benjamin Franklin and Dr. Thomas Bond.
 Today that same spirit guides Pennsylvania Hospital through its third century.
 The Hospital has long been an innovator in patient care, treatment techniques and medical research.

 Today, patients are cared for in state-of-the-art facilities, but the heritage of the institution is not forgotten.
 Highlights of our tours include:

 The large painting, "Christ Healing the Sick in the Temple," was completed by Benjamin West in 1817.
 It was presented to the Hospital as a gift by the artist, who suggested that admission be charged for viewing as a way of raising funds.
 Over a period of several years, admission fees totaled more than $15,000.
 Now the masterpiece and others displayed in the Hospital, including paintings by Thomas Eakins and Thomas Sully, are free for visitors to enjoy.

 The central entrance to the Pine Building is bracketed by twin staircases that ascend from a floor laid with the original 19th-century Portuguese tile.
 Fireplaces and candles in wall sconces provided heat and light, which was one reason the Hospital had its own fire engine, now on display under the staircase.
 The Board of Managers were proud of the modern equipment, and tested it each month at their meeting.
 The rooms next to the front door were the library and the pharmacy when the building was built in 1804.